RalfBarkow/wiki-plugin-topicmap/README.md

-# Federated Wiki - Topimac Plugin
+# Federated Wiki - Topicmap Plugin

-This plugin, type: example, extends the markup of the federated wiki.
+This plugin, type: topicmap, extends the markup of the federated wiki.

 ## Build